merv1n34k/cupid/README.md

 ## Requirements

-This project uses and highly recommends `uv` to manage `python` and its packages.
+This project use and highly recommends `uv` to manage `python` and its packages.

 Dependencies:
 - `ezdxf` — DXF file generation